 |Graduate Attributes and Skills

 Through this course, students will have the opportunity to develop business analytical skills, numerical skills, research and synthesis skills, and presentation skills.
-These will be developed throughout the course via reading and reflecting on academic and business literature; the content of the lectures; discussion with other students and facilitators through Collaborate / Google Hangout; and assessment preparation and presentation.
+These will be developed throughout the course via reading and reflecting on academic and business literature; the content of the lectures; discussion with other students and facilitators, and; assessment preparation and presentation.